AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Items/Weapons/Weapon progression outline.md

 # Obtaining weapons

-The way of obtaining weapons is specific to every one of them and shall be described [[Weapons list|in the first place]] - those ways include dropping from specific enemies or from breaking items over the map.
+The way of obtaining weapons is specific to every one of them and shall be described [[Weapons concept list|in the first place]] - those ways include dropping from specific enemies or from breaking items over the map.

 # Levelling up